Smoking Turkey not only keeps it nice and juicy, but it also imparts some really delicious flavors into the meat.

 However, if you want to use them, you could always use fruitwoods, Pecan, and Maple to tone them down a bit.

-Knowing what each wood offers is essential because some wood can produce flavors that don't work well with turkey.
+Knowing what each wood offers is essential because some wood can produce flavors that don't work well with whole turkey.

-Smoked turkey can be delicious and have gorgeous color and a succulent depth of flavor when done the right way.
+Smoked turkey legs can be delicious and have gorgeous color and a succulent depth of flavor when done the right way.